mkrsteska/BSA2020_Team_Tissot_2/README.md

 ## Structure of the project ##
 **In order to run the notebooks, please download the GloVe model from this link: https://drive.google.com/file/d/1jnyyMXLPUAY8Fh4cSXSeDzRnJHE-gKUz/view?usp=sharing and place it in the data folder.**

+**In order to run the notebooks in Google Colab, please upload the file 'preprocess_tweets.py', that is placed in the code folder**

 ## Models ##

 Embedding Layer from Keras and Dense Layer <br />